BespokeSynth/BespokeSynth/README.md

 On Windows, the above cmake commands make Visual Studio project files in `ignore/build` which you can open and use directly rather than the last step.
 Some windows systems also require the `-A x64` argument to force 64 bit.
-On macOS if you would like to use Xcode, replace the second command with `cmake -Bignore/build -Gxcode` and the ignore/build directory will contain xcode project files which you can use.
+On macOS if you would like to use Xcode, replace the second command with `cmake -Bignore/build -GXcode` and the ignore/build directory will contain xcode project files which you can use.
 Finally, the CMake file has a set of options to enable other build features which are documented in the file.